Strauchanie: Other appearances

 In 2012, in a move by the fans, Strauchanie was voted President of the Melbourne Renegades.

 Merchandise

 Hellier wrote an autobiography for Strauchan, entitled, Bryan Strauchan – My Story: The Rise And Rise Of A Genuine Superstar Of Australian Sport.
 In it, Strauchan talks about his Horsham days, playing for Collingwood, and being Chinese.
 Strauchan, released the autobiography in front of a packed media conference at Collingwood's headquarters, the Lexus Centre, with Nathan Buckley helping promote it.

 A DVD featuring all of Strauchan's clips was released in 2006.
-The DVD is titled Strauchanie – Pure B.S., which is a play on words, as the "B.S." in the title can refer both to Strauchan's initials and also the word "bullshit".
+The DVD is titled as Strauchanie – Pure B.S., which is a play on words, as the "B.S." in the title can refer both to Strauchan's initials and also the word "bullshit".
 The video has since been uploaded to YouTube in full.